 Dogs live by relying on their scent.
 You can use this to your advantage by inducing a calming effect with a soothing smell like vanilla or lavender.
-One neat little trick when dealing with hyper dogs is to add a scented air freshener near their bed.
+One neat little trick is to add a scented air freshener near their bed.
 This will help build an association between these scents and relaxation.

 However, before using any calming scent, talk to a vet to make sure your dog doesn’t have any allergies to particular scents.
 Find out what smells may work to calm your dog and what diffusion methods are the safest for it.